-- A. Hazardous materials shall be contained in approved storage in accordance to the specific hazard they may present.
-(Example: flammable, corrosive, explosive etc.) - B. Proper methods of transferring toxic substances from stored containers shall be used (Example proper protection for specific hazardous materials, proper ventilation.) - C. A spill cleanup kit shall be kept in the area of storage of hazardous substances. - D. Appropriate fire extinguisher shall be placed in a readily accessible and located near where flammable materials are stored.
+- A. Hazardous materials should be contained in approved storage in accordance with the specific hazard they may present.
+(Example: flammable, corrosive, explosive etc.) - B. Proper methods of transferring toxic substances from stored containers should be used (Example proper protection for specific hazardous materials, proper ventilation.) - C. A spill cleanup kit should be kept near the storage of hazardous substances. - D. Appropriate fire extinguisher should be placed in a readily accessible and located near where flammable materials are stored.